niallam22/lottie/README.md

 - List view for carehomes
 - Apply marker clustering to improve map readability
 - Admin interface to view and manage (edit/delete) care home information
-- Create site content and map to support SEO
+- Create site content and site map to support SEO
 - Origin control to protect API routes from foreign domain requests
 - Request limiting
 - Cross-browser testing

+## Bugs and issues
+- Layering issue when highlighted markers overlap because the advanced markers are rendered to separate root elements which fixes the layer they are in

 ## Getting Started